-The Spring Artichoke Pie is a rustic pie wrapped in a crispy and crumbly Ligurian dough, with a filling of ricotta, grated cheese, and eggs, truly delicious.
+The spring artichoke pie is a rustic pie wrapped in a crispy and crumbly Ligurian ‘pasta matta’ dough, filled with ricotta, grated cheese, and eggs, truly delicious.

-Around here, you can also find it in small taverns or from bakers, but homemade it has inestimable value because it is made with fresh and genuine ingredients.
+The artichoke and ricotta savory pie is also found in Ligurian taverns or bakeries, but homemade has an invaluable value as it is made with fresh and genuine ingredients.

-Indeed, choosing the right artichoke is crucial, as it should not be too mature, but picked within one or two days, ensuring that the leaves are tender and the inside is not fuzzy and hard.
+In fact, the choice of artichoke is fundamental, as it must not be too advanced, but picked within one or two days, so the leaves are tender and the inside is not hairy and hard.

-The artichoke is fresh when it feels firm and not soft to the touch.
+The artichoke is fresh when it feels firm to the touch and not soft.

-I always recommend buying vegetables and fruits at local farmers’ markets and not wholesale.
+I always recommend buying vegetables and fruits at zero-mile markets and not wholesale.

-Finding genuine raw materials is not easy, but it is possible.
-Relying on competent and trustworthy growers and sellers from your area is essential.
+Finding genuine raw materials is not easy, but it can be done.
+Relying on competent and trustworthy local growers and sellers is essential.

-For those like me who live in the countryside, it’s really simple, with a garden available you always know what you’re eating, but I know not everyone is so lucky.
+For those like me who live in the countryside, it’s really simple, with a vegetable garden available you always know what you’re eating, but I know not everyone has this luck.

 - Difficulty: Easy